getting started

 • SRL staff will assist you with battery issues if you do not feel safe handling the battery or your robot

-Team identity is an essential and fun part of the SRL experience.
-While identity is up to each team, here are some ideas to help get you started.
+Team Brand is an essential and fun part of the SRL experience.
+While Brand and Marketing is up to each team, here are some ideas to help get you started.

 • Team name – this is the foundation for your team identity